Work-related and occupational diseases

 Another reason for using specific definitions for occupational diseases is the fact that countries with such systems can keep better records of the incidence of given diseases.
 This is particular important for situations where public social benefits are related to particular occupational diseases.
 It involves a national registry system and physicians in each country are most often asked to report any such cases to the national authorities.
 This, in turn, makes it possible to generate national statistical analyses of a country’s occupational disease situation.
 The possibility of economic compensation for the worker is a primary motivating factor for the reporting of such diseases.
 One positive benefit from such disease statistics in a country is the opportunity it provides to evaluate the need for preventive procedures at work places.
 Thus the reporting systems functions for the benefit of all workers.
 The compensation system may act as an indirect catalyst as incentive for establishing preventive measures.
 The cost of compensations for the employer and the society may highlight the need for prevention, to avoid such expenses.
 It is therefore highly recommended that all countries develop both compensation systems and reporting systems for occupational diseases.

 In the next step we will take a look at some examples of occupational diseases from ILO’s list and consider some relevant occupations at risk.
 While we will only give you short descriptions here, in the coming sessions of this course you will have opportunities to learn more about these diseases.

-We will start by letting Dr Willian Howlett from Kilimanjaro Christian Medical Center tell you about silicosis, which is the most common work-related lung disease worldwide.
+We will start by letting Dr Willian Howlett from Kilimanjaro Christian Medical Center tell you about silicosis, one of the most common work-related lung diseases worldwide.

 © University of Bergen/Author: G. Tjalvin